Wet fall hinders Wisconsin harvest, sets up potential for spring flooding

 Through the first 10 months, 2019 has been Wisconsin’s wettest year to date, according to records going back to 1895.

-The 39.73 inches of precipitation that fell through October is nearly 10.6 inches more than normal and within 0.01 inches of the total precipitation in 2018, the second-wettest year on record.
+The 39.73 inches of precipitation that fell through October is nearly 10.6 inches more than normal and within 0.01 inch of the total precipitation in 2018, the second-wettest year on record.

 The National Oceanic and Atmospheric Administration predicts this winter will be wetter than normal across the northern plains and Upper Mississippi Valley, including Wisconsin and Minnesota.